jasonkianhonting/jasonkianhonting/README.md

 - :eyes: Looking for entry-level jobs to take my career to greater heights

-- :headphones: Currently listening to Harry's House:house_with_garden:
+- :headphones: Currently listening to Freudian

 - 📫:link: **https://www.linkedin.com/in/kian-hon-ting/**